open-sauced/maintainer-intro-course/communication-and-collaboration.md

 ### GitHub Discussions

 [Discussions](https://github.com/features/discussions) is a collaborative communication forum for the community around an open source project.
-It's a feature on GitHub to ask questions, share ideas, and build connections with each other around the project.
+It's a feature on GitHub that allows users to ask questions, share ideas, and build connections around the project.

 You can easily enable discussions in your project by following the [complete instructions](https://docs.github.com/en/discussions/quickstart#enabling-github-discussions-on-your-repository).